 Fallout:

-There should also be a large open area for any debris left from the fireworks you are shooting off to fall away from your crowd.
-This should be a large area, and nothing that could possible catch fire should be around this area.
-Set this area down wind from where you will be shooting off your fireworks.
-Also, clean up this area after you launch, and after the debris is given a chance to cool off.
+There should also be a large open area for any debris left from the fireworks you are shooting to fall away from your crowd.
+This should be a large area, and nothing that could possibly catch fire should be around this area.
+Set this area downwind from where you will be shooting off your fireworks.
+Also, clean up this area after you launch and after the debris is given a chance to cool off.

 There are many different types of fireworks you can use in your show.
-If your looking for a big powerhouse show to excite the crowd, you’ll need tubes, and aerial repeaters.
-If your looking to please a smaller crowd with smaller items, you can use Roman candles, helicopters, and fountains.
+If you're looking for a big, powerhouse show to excite the crowd, you’ll need tubes and aerial repeaters.
+If you're looking to please a smaller crowd with smaller items, you can use Roman candles, helicopters, and fountains.

 Now comes the fun part!
 Pleasing your crowd!
-Depending on what type of show your doing you want to keep your crowd happy at all times.
-This means setting the show up, ahead of time, so that you are ready to quickly, but carefully, launch your fireworks off.
-You may want to start off your show with a slightly larger, eye catching item to set the tone, then move back into smaller things, then up into your mortars and tubes, and smaller repeaters.
-Always leave your biggest item for last, as your “Grand Finale”!
-It might be a good idea to have multiple lighters, and someone there to hold a flashlight at the fuse for you at all times.
-You may also want to get something slightly larger then a normal cigarette lighter to make it easier to light the firework and get away.
+Depending on what type of show you are doing, you want to keep your crowd happy at all times.
+This means setting up the show ahead of time so that you are ready to quickly, but carefully, launch your fireworks.
+You may want to start off your show with a slightly larger, eye-catching item to set the tone, then move back into smaller things, then up into your mortars and tubes and smaller repeaters.
+Always leave your biggest item for last, as your “grand finale!"
+It might be a good idea to have multiple lighters and someone there to hold a flashlight at the fuse for you at all times.
+You may also want to get something slightly larger than a normal cigarette lighter to make it easier to light the firework and get away.

 Fireworks Safety & NH Community Restrictions